xtoazt/crusont-api/README.md

 # ⚔️ Crusont API

-A powerful multi-provider AI gateway with multiple API key support, rustic UI, and comprehensive documentation.
+A powerful multi-provider AI gateway that's **completely free and open**.
+No restrictions, no limits, no premium tiers - just pure open access to AI technology.

 ## 🚀 Features